 14. Your kindness and generosity are often taken for granted.

-Kindness should be appreciated, but unfortunately, it’s not always recognised or valued.
+Kindness should be appreciated, but unfortunately, it’s not always recognised or valued by the people receiving it.
 You probably feel like the things you do go unnoticed much of the time, and that really sucks.
-It’s time to pull back a bit and start making yourself happy rather than everyone else.
+When people get used to you always being there and always saying yes, they stop seeing it as a favour and start seeing it as an obligation.
+It’s time to pull back a bit and start making yourself happy, rather than waiting for everyone else to notice how much you do.